berkona/VantagePoint-CodeProject/README.md

 # Endpoints

 ## GET /ipd/&lt;playerID&gt;[?page=1&sort=distance&order=asc]
-Get a paginated list of all IPDs between <playerID> and other entities
+Get a paginated list of all IPDs between &lt;playerID&gt; and other entities

 ### Params
-- playerID: Required, a unique integer ID for the pair (<playerID>, X) for all X in DB
+- playerID: Required, a unique integer ID for the pair (&lt;playerID&gt;, X) for all X in DB
 - page: Optional, defaults to 1, which page to retrieve as a natural number, non-zero
 - order: Optional, defaults to "asc", whether to order by ascending: "asc" or descending: "desc"
 - sort: Optional, defaults to "distance", what field to sort on.
 One of "distance" or "id"

 ### Returns
 An object with the following fields:
-- distances: <array of distances> each item will be an object with the fields:
+- distances: &lt;array of distances&gt; each item will be an object with the fields:
-	- id: <integer> unique ID of the other half of this pair
+	- id: &lt;integer&gt; unique ID of the other half of this pair
-	- d:  <natural number> how far (IPD) "id" was from <PlayerID> in cm
+	- d:  &lt;natural number&gt; how far (IPD) "id" was from &lt;PlayerID&gt; in cm

 ### Errors
 400: If any of the params are out of domain as defined above

-## POST /ipd/<playerID>/add
+## POST /ipd/&lt;playerID&gt;/add
-Append a distance to the list of IPDs for <playerID>
+Append a distance to the list of IPDs for &lt;playerID&gt;

 ### Params
-- playerID: Required, a unique integer ID for the pair (<playerID>, X) for all X
+- playerID: Required, a unique integer ID for the pair (&lt;playerID&gt;, X) for all X

 ### Body
 Body of the POST should be a JSON object with following fields:
-- id: <integer> unique ID of the other half of this pair
+- id: &lt;integer&gt; unique ID of the other half of this pair
-- d:	<natural number> how far (IPD) "id" was from <playerID> in cm
+- d:	&lt;natural number&gt; how far (IPD) "id" was from &lt;playerID&gt; in cm

 ### Returns
 No body on success, error message on error

 ### Errors
-400: if the distance pair (<playerID>, id) already exists, playerID/id is out of domain, etc.
+400: if the distance pair (&lt;playerID&gt;, id) already exists, playerID/id is out of domain, etc.

-## GET /insights/ipd/<playerID>
+## GET /insights/ipd/&lt;playerID&gt;
-Get all insights gained from <playerID> based on IPD.
+Get all insights gained from &lt;playerID&gt; based on IPD.
 Semantic definitions based on Edward T. Hall's work on IPD.

 ### Params
-- playerID: Required, a unique integer ID for the pair (<playerID>, X) for all X in DB
+- playerID: Required, a unique integer ID for the pair (&lt;playerID&gt;, X) for all X in DB

 ### Returns
 An object with the following fields:
-- stats: <map of entity id to object> each sub-object has all the fields:
+- stats: &lt;map of entity id to object&gt; each sub-object has all the fields:
-	- min: <number> minimum IPD of player to all entities
+	- min: &lt;number&gt; minimum IPD of player to all entities
-	- max: <number> maximum IPD of player to all entities
+	- max: &lt;number&gt; maximum IPD of player to all entities
-	- mean: <number> average IPD of player to all entities
+	- mean: &lt;number&gt; average IPD of player to all entities
-	- count: <natural number> number of IPD pairs
+	- count: &lt;natural number&gt; number of IPD pairs
-	- variance: <number> variance of the IPD
+	- variance: &lt;number&gt; variance of the IPD
-	- crosses: <array of objects> each sub-object has fields:
+	- crosses: &lt;array of objects&gt; each sub-object has fields:
-		- length <natural number> how long in this segment?
+		- length &lt;natural number&gt; how long in this segment?
-		- space <natural number> ID of space (0 == INTIMATE, 1 = PERSONAL, 2 = SOCIAL, 3 = PUBLIC)
+		- space &lt;natural number&gt; ID of space (0 == INTIMATE, 1 = PERSONAL, 2 = SOCIAL, 3 = PUBLIC)

 Definitions of 'space' based on Hall's work:
 - Intimate Space (space == 0): [0, 45) cm